RJM88/EventTrackerProject/README.md

 * @PutMapping
 * @DeleteMapping

-Adding scripts to a web application, AJAX, XMLHttpRequest, and build HTML with JavaScript.
+Adding scripts to a web application, AJAX, XMLHttpRequest, and build HTML with JavaScript and Angular.